iisys-sns/vad/README.md

 * [ ] A workaround for doubling wlan configuratoin exists now, but it needs to be revisied in the future.
   It would be better to move NetworkManager directly into the physical namespace.
 From testing this is possible and it sees the devices, but will not manage them (keyword: strictly unmanged), for whatever reason.
-* [ ] Always pick the device with the most number of ports as exit where the city code matches
+* [ ] Always pick the peer with the most number of ports as exit where the city code matches
-* [ ] Add `--static-exit-peer` to up command (useful if specific ports are mapped to this device)
+* [ ] Add `--static-exit-peer` to up command (useful if specific ports are mapped to this peer)
 * [ ] Add commands to easily manage port forwarding (`iptables -t nat`): request and forward to local port (automatically add port to exit server if possible).
   ```sh
   $ vad port 22      # map one port from the exit server to the local port 22
   $ vad port 22 443  # map two ports of the exit server to the local ports 22 and 443
   ```
-  If this device has no port on this exit server: ask the user which port to delete and add it to the exit.
+  If this peer has no port on this exit server: ask the user which port to delete and add it to the exit.
   If no ports are available on the account anymore, nothing we can do about it, just ask the user to delete one port on another computer.
-  It would be possible delete a port from a device not mapped to this computer, but it depends on the use case.
+  It would be possible delete a port from a peer not mapped to this computer, but it depends on the use case.
   For now we won't delete that port automatically.
   Add a `--volatile` flag to this command to automatically delete this port on down or partial down.
   Ports mapping may not survive a up/down or partial up/down, because the exit can change!